Music x Innovation x Technology B.Mus

 • 2.
 Auditions and interviews

-Those applicants who have been selected to continue are invited for an interview and audition in accordance with their preferred area of focus (note: the admissions committee may, in some cases and after the audition, recommend that the applicant change their area of focus).
+The candidates who have been selected for the future are invited to an interview and a trial match in accordance with their request for a focus area (note that the admissions committee could, in some cases and after the trial, recommend that the applicant change focus area).

-Interviews and auditions will take place on May 11th and 12th and will take approximately 30 minutes for each applicant.
+Interviews and test matches will take place on May 11 and 12, and 20 minutes can be expected for each applicant.

 a) jazz